How to use the lunar calculator

 Does the lunar calculator work for other countries?

 Yes.
-Under "Observer location" you can change latitude, longitude and altitude to any point on the globe, or pick a city from the selector.
-Times default to your selected time zone.
+Under "Observer location" you can change latitude, longitude and altitude to any point on the globe, or pick a city in the selector.
+Times default to your detected timezone; change it if needed.

 How do I export the results?

-Use the buttons at the top of the result: "Copy link" puts the full URL (with all parameters) on the clipboard; "Print" opens the print dialog; "Download JSON" saves the full computation (engine + derived values + upcoming events) as pretty-printed JSON.
-There is also CSV for spreadsheets and direct copy of the engine payload.
+Use the buttons at the top of the result: "Copy link" puts the full URL (with every parameter) on the clipboard; "Print" opens the print dialog; "Download JSON" saves the full computation (engine + derived + upcoming events) as pretty-printed JSON.
+CSV for spreadsheets and direct engine-payload copy are also available.

-A Supermoon is a Full Moon coinciding with perigee (~360,000 km from Earth) — it appears ~14% larger and ~30% brighter than a Micromoon, which is a Full Moon coinciding with apogee (~405,000 km).
-The calculator lists upcoming ones for the next 24 months.
+A Supermoon is a Full Moon coinciding with perigee (~360,000 km from Earth) - it appears ~14% larger and ~30% brighter than a Micromoon, which is the Full Moon at apogee (~405,000 km).
+The calculator lists upcoming ones over the next 24 months.

 What is lunar libration?

-Optical libration is the apparent "rocking" of the Moon that lets us see up to 59% of the surface across each lunation (without libration we would see only 50%).
-The calculator shows libration in longitude (±7.9°) and latitude (±6.7°) computed by Meeus theory.
+Optical libration is the apparent "wobble" of the Moon that lets us see up to 59% of its surface over each lunation (without libration we would see only 50%).
+The calculator shows libration in longitude (±7.9°) and latitude (±6.7°) from Meeus theory.

 Can I use this for astrophotography?

 Yes.
-The "Best time to photograph the Moon today" section computes the lunar golden hour (Moon near horizon), landscape window with Moon, best close-up (near transit — less atmospheric extinction) and the worst window (Moon almost on the horizon).
-Combine with the altitude curve and twilight bands for full planning.
+The "Best time to photograph the Moon today" section computes lunar golden hour (Moon near the horizon), landscape-with-Moon window, best close-up window (near transit - less atmospheric extinction) and when to avoid (Moon almost on the horizon).
+It pairs with the altitude curve + twilight bands for full planning.

 Is the data free to reuse?

 Yes.
-Computation derives from Meeus 1998 (public algorithms) — you can cite freely in school work, blogs, posts.
+Calculations derive from Meeus 1998 (public algorithms) - you may cite freely in school work, blogs and posts.
 For formal academic citation, prefer the scientific version + methodology page with peer-reviewed references.